 During an October public meeting at Northeastern Illinois University, Chicago Aid.
 Bernard Stone (50th) opted for the former when he proposed making CTA rides free.
 This is not a loony idea even if it did come from an alderman.
 A no-fare system would mean sizable operating economies for the CTA, eliminate the need to subsidize poor riders and expand the CTA's appeal to a dwindling off-peak ridership.
 Ridership could easily double.

 Lower costs wouldn't compensate for all the lost farebox revenues, so Stone suggested what he called a "small, insignificant" local income tax to fill the revenue gap.
-Another possibility is a "congestion fee" charged expressway motorists to discourage unnecessary car commuting; expressways account for only 5 percent of the area's road capacity but generate an estimated 90 percent of the congestion.
+Another possibility is a "congestion fee" charged expressway motorists to discourage unnecessary car commuting; expressways account for only five percent of the area's road capacity but generate an estimated 90 percent of the congestion.
 And property levies (perhaps administered through special service districts) could capture some of the value that rail transit access adds to real estate at both ends of the tracks.

 Unfortunately, eliminating fares also eliminates any need for the agency to earn them by providing fast, clean, safe service; recent experience suggests that if the CTA ran a free service, it would be worth what the riders paid for it.
 At the same time, it is hard to imagine the present system ever being self-supporting.
 If current operating subsidies are removed, fares would have to be doubled at least, or costs cut a like amount.

 Such a change would make the system either unaffordable or (in the latter case) useless—if one assumes, as everyone seems to, that the only way to cut costs is to cut service.
 Another way to cut costs is to improve efficiency.
 For critics who think anything the CTA does reeks of waste, the only alternative is to require that the system contract out certain of its operations to someone else, presumably lower-cost private firms.